Log in

 Dave Redell Lifetime Achievement Award

-The Midwest Bat Working Group is seeking nominations for the 2023 Dave Redell Lifetime Achievement Award.
-This award honors an individual who has demonstrated an exemplary, long-term commitment to promoting and preserving bats in the Midwest through research, conservation, education, or other creative projects.
+The Midwest Bat Working Group is seeking nominations for the Dave Redell Lifetime Achievement Award.
+This award honors an individual who has a history of involvement with MWBWG and who has demonstrated an exemplary, long-term commitment to promoting and preserving bats in the Midwest through research, conservation, education, or other creative projects.
 Any MWBWG member from Arkansas, Illinois, Indiana, Iowa, Kentucky, Michigan, Minnesota, Missouri, Ohio, or Wisconsin is eligible to be recognized.

 John O. Whitaker, Jr. Student Travel Award